Compact Manifolds with Unbounded Nilpotent Fundamental Groups and Positive Ricci Curvature: Structure of

 \subsection{Sketch of Construction}

 Our construction of $M_k^4$ is based on a variant of the Gibbons-Hawking ansatz (see for instance \cite{GibbonsHawking,AndersonKronheimerLebrun,LeBrun,GrossWilson}) with base space the three-sphere $S^3$.
 We consider two distinct circle fibers $F_0$ and $F_1$ of the Hopf fibration $S^3\to S^2$, viewed as the fibers corresponding to the north and south poles of $S^2$.
-We remove $k$ points from each fiber, in a way so that discrete Hopf rotation by angle $2\pi/k$ leaves the set invariant.
-There is a $\mathbb{Z}/k\mathbb{Z}\times \mathbb{Z}/k\mathbb{Z}\subseteq T^2$ action on $S^3$, which is a subaction of the Clifford action, which maps this removed set to itself.
+We remove $k$ points from each of the two chosen fibers, in a way so that discrete Hopf rotation by angle $2\pi/k$ leaves the set invariant.
+There is a $\mathbb{Z}/k\mathbb{Z}\times \mathbb{Z}/k\mathbb{Z}\subseteq T^2$ action on $S^3$, which is a subaction of the usual torus action on $S^3\subset \C^2$, which maps this removed set to itself.
 See Section \ref{Sec:Proofthm2} for more on this.

 The next step is to construct the unique (up to orientation) $S^1$-bundle whose Chern class is invariant under this $\mathbb{Z}/k\mathbb{Z}\times \mathbb{Z}/k\mathbb{Z}$ action on $S^3$, and for which when restricted to each small $2$-sphere enclosing one of the removed points is the Hopf bundle.
-The resulting open four manifold can be smoothly compactified by adding $2k$ points.
+The resulting open four-manifold can be smoothly compactified by adding $2k$ points.
 The Riemannian metric $g_k$ is defined as (a small conformal perturbation of) the Gibbons-Hawking type metric \eqref{eq:h_k}, constructed using a Green's function with positive poles corresponding to the points removed from $F_0$ and negative poles corresponding to the points removed from $F_1$, see \eqref{eq:defu}.
 A key distinction from the classical Gibbons-Hawking construction is the behavior of the Green's function, which changes sign: it is positive near the fiber $F_0$ and negative near $F_1$.
 This causes a great deal of delicacy and care in the region between the fibers.
 We will show this $\mathbb{Z}/k\mathbb{Z}\times \mathbb{Z}/k\mathbb{Z}$ action on $S^3$ lifts to an (isometric) action by the Heisenberg group $H_3(\dZ/ k\dZ)$ on $M^4_k$, whose isotropy points are the $2k$ removed points.\\

 Let us now discuss several viewpoints from which to understand the geometry of our $M^4_k$: